 When do the NBA Finals start?

-The 2020 NBA Finals are set to start on Sept.
+The 2020 NBA Finals started on Sept.
 30 and wrapped up in October Prior to the COVID-19 pandemic, the NBA Finals typically began and ended in the month of June.

 Where can I get NBA betting tips?

 Start with our own 6-part NBA betting series right here:

 PlayPicks.com is also a valuable resource for bettors of all levels.
 Throughout the NBA season, PlayPicks.com will feature articles with a sports betting breakdown of select games, including a suggested lean or pick on the game’s point spread, moneyline and/or the projected total.
 Additionally, new bettors can find rewarding offers and bonuses exclusive to PlayPicks.com readers that are also first-time depositors.